healthpen/healthpen/README.md

 Also i don't fuck with proshipping/darkshipping, and all that regular DNI criteria.

 I HIDE FREELY, MAINLY HIDING EVERY PROBLEMATIC SKIN.
-Idc if u think making YBC characters  or hitler is funny it's not lmaoo ╰─..★.────────────────────────────────────────────────────────────────────────╯
+Idc if u think making YBC characters  or hitler is funny it's not lmaoo

+Also i like to sit and hide every countryhuman i see, so if i hid you its likely cuz you are one of them..  ok?
+╰─..★.────────────────────────────────────────────────────────────────────────╯